Champions League qualifying: how it stands, what's next

 Article body

-Sheriff and Malmö are among the 12 teams bidding for the last six UEFA Champions League group stage places over the next fortnight as the play-off round gets under way.
+Sheriff took a giant stride towards becoming the first Moldovan club to play in the Champions League group stage, Shakhtar Donetsk won away from home and Salzburg snatched a late victory as the opening three play-off first legs took place on Tuesday.

-The pair stunned Crvena zvezda and Rangers respectively last week, and line up alongside names more familiar with recent success in this competition, such as PSV Eindhoven, Benfica, Monaco and Shakhtar Donetsk.
+Malmö and Ferencváros, who stunned Rangers and Slavia Praha respectively in the last round, line up alongside names more familiar with recent success in this competition, PSV Eindhoven and Benfica, on Wednesday.

-The first legs take place on Tuesday and Wednesday, with the second legs next week ahead of Thursday's group stage draw.
+The second legs of all six ties will be played next week ahead of Thursday's group stage draw.

 Play-off first legs